citusdata/postgresql-topn/README.md

 You can increase the algoritm's accuracy by increasing the predefined number of frequent items/counters.

+# Compatibility

+TopN is compatible with Postgres 9.5, 9.6, 10 as well as with other Postgres extensions including the Citus extension to Postgres that enables you to distribute Postgres across multiple nodes.
+In fact, TopN is compatible with the open source version of Citus, as well as with the enterprise software version of Citus and the fully-managed Citus cloud database.
+If you need to run this extension on different versions of Postgres, please open an issue.
+Opening a PR is also highly appreciated.

 # Build

 Once you have PostgreSQL, you're ready to build TopN.
 For this, you will need to include the pg_config directory path in your make command.
 This path is typically the same as your PostgreSQL installation's bin/ directory path.
 For example: